Having founded the structure that virtually all US law firms follow, “cerebral” Cravath is the OG of BigLaw.

 Applicants invited to second stage interview: undisclosed

-Cravath’s OCI process isn’t dissimilar to that of other firms, but the same can’t be said for its “unstructured” callback interviews.
+Cravath’s initial campus interview process isn’t dissimilar to that of other firms, but the same can’t be said for its “lessstructured” callback interviews.
 “Most of the callbacks I did with other firms were regimented 30-minute interviews and then I was out the door in three or four hours!”
-Cravath candidates should be prepared to set aside a full day because here, “there are no time limits – you meet with partners and talk for as long as the conversation goes, so you might be in a meeting for 30 minutes or you might be in it for two hours.”
+Cravath candidates should be prepared to set aside a full day because here, “there are fewer time limits – you meet with partners and talk for as long as the conversation goes, so you might be in a meeting for 30 minutes or you might be in it for one hour.”

-There’s no preset schedule for who conducts the interviews either, “which means that a candidate may meet with different interviewers for different amounts of time — whatever period allows for a full and open discussion,” sources say.
-The interviews are done on a one-to-one basis, and candidates are likely to meet with at least three partners, associates figured.
-Associates also told us that “you typically come in at 9am and leave around 3pm.”
+The interviews are mainly done on a one-to-one basis, and candidates are likely to meet with at least three partners, associates figured.
+Associates also told us that “you typically come in at 10am and leave around 3 or 4pm.”
 For those asking the most important question (when will I have time to eat?), a “long lunch” with associates is a staple part of the day.

 Our recruitment sources told us that one of the main reasons for having the full day is “to give students an opportunity to get a true sense of who we are as a firm.”
 It also means the interviewers “really get to know applicants and their unique qualities.”
 At this point, associates say, “you’ve already gotten past the stage where people are judging you based on merits and grades.
 You’re now here for us to see if you’d be a good fit for the firm.”

-Under the new remote way of working, the firm still organized a full day of interviews for candidates, but made modifications to suit the virtual setting.
+Under the new hybrid way of working, the firm still organizes a full day of interviews for candidates, but made modifications to suit the virtual setting.

 Top tips for this stage: